bitrix24/b24restdocs/api-reference/tasks/tasks-task-approve.md

 >
 > Who can execute the method: any user

-The method `tasks.task.approve` allows you to accept a task.
+The method `tasks.task.approve` allows you to approve a task.

 #|
 || **Parameter** / **Type** | **Description** ||